 For a long time, coffee drinkers have been known to reduce the raw taste of black coffee with common additives such as milk and cream.
 Creamer can also be used as an alternative additive and it can be totally frothed.
-In this article, we’ll show you how to froth creamer.
+In this article, I’ll show you how to froth creamer.

 - How to Froth Creamer

 - Coffee Creamer vs Milk and Milk Substitute